 Admission

-Free admission for members, children and young people under the age of 17.
+Free admission for members and children under the age of 14.

 Note for groups